 The king saw the Bodhisatta and sat down at his side, expressing his joy and respect to his dear friend.
 He offered to build him a palace and give him half his kingdom.
 But the Bodhisatta refused the offer, saying wealth does not bring real happiness, and reminded the king that all things are impermanent.
 Inspired by this advice, the king gave his eldest son the throne and went off to live as an ascetic with the Bodhisatta.

 In the Lifetime of the Buddha

 Two of the Buddha’s disciples were best friends.
-They lived together, shared everything and couldn’t bear being apart.
-When the Buddha heard some other disciples praising the men’s relationship, he said a friendship in one life was nothing special and told them this story so they knew that he himself had once kept an unbroken bond across five lifetimes.
+They lived together, shared everything, and couldn’t bear being apart.
+When the Buddha heard some other disciples praising the men’s relationship, he said a friendship in one life was nothing special and told them this story so they knew that he himself had once kept an unbroken bond across four lifetimes.